How To Choose Your One Focus Word For The Year

 A Guide To Help Select Your Own Personal And Unique Word For This Year

 The New Year stands before us so bright and full of possibilities.
 Our hopes and dreams feel suddenly closer and much more attainable in these first few days of the new year.
 Life itself feels like a blank, page.
 So clean and eager for us to write down our own beautiful story upon its crisp surface.
 A new chapter has unfolded.
 This year could take us anywhere.
+Help steer your ship my choosing one personal focus word to serve as both your anchor and your goal this year!

 Don’t you love the new year?
 I know I do.
 There is something so inspiring about another chance to get it right.
 To do better.
 To achieve that goal or reach that dream.
 Yes, the new year is absolutely bursting with hope.